katherinew5896/sep11-freedom-project/tool/learning-log.md

 })
 `````
 ![k](k.jpeg)
-This is what I did for LL3 and I will improve more so I can do go on my freedom project.
+This is what I did for LL3 and I will improve more so I can go on my freedom project.

 # LL4
 ## 11/24/24
-In LL3 I learned how to change the speed of myself but this time I can change the speed of the enemy and differnt things like bullets.
+In LL3 I learned how to change the speed of myself but this time I can change the speed of the enemy and different things like bullets.
 `````js
 const SPEED = 500
 const ENEMY_SPEED = 300
 const BULLET_SPEED = 1000
 `````
 So the const makes it a variable which is a string and the SPEED makes it so it can be faster or slower.
-Another thing I learned is states which is what the character is doing.
+Another thing I learned is what the character is doing.
 The code for this is
 `````js
 	state("move", [ "idle", "attack", "move" ]),
 `````